Songtexte.com Drucklogo

 And a crown in the bargain to kick up the dust

-Though we're fond of our country, we care not to sail,
+Though we're fond of our country, we came not to sail

 And I′d run through your body as strength me affords

-Oh we laid the little drummer as flat as a shoe,
+Well, we laid the little drummer as flat as a shoe

 The sergeant, the corporal, we knocked out the two